How to install OSSEC HIDS on CentOS 6 and 7

 Remote computers are under constant attack by Evil Dudes – that’s especially true for Linux servers.
 To prevent such attacks by Evil Dudes from Hacker Land, I’ve been relying on the amazing OSSEC Host Intrusion Detection System on all my machines.

 Even though the OSSEC website is great, I always forget the simple steps that are involved in getting it up and running on a brand new server.
 Here are the steps that work for me.

-To get OSSEC working, we’ll need a couple of tools installed: the GCC compiler and the MAKE command.
-Let’s install those first:
+To the get OSSEC installation script to work, we’ll need a couple of tools on our system: the GCC compiler and the MAKE command.
+These may already be present, but in case they’re not, let’s install those with

 yum install make gcc